Cat Litter Box Problems

 Cleaning up to prevent repeat accidents

 Cats return to spots that smell like urine.
-Standard cleaners (Lysol, bleach) don't fully break down the proteins in cat urine — the cat still smells it.
+Standard cleaners (Lysol, bleach) do not fully break down the proteins in cat urine, so the cat still smells it.

-If you've done the vet check, audited the setup, addressed stress, and the cat is still going outside the box:
+If you have done the vet check, audited the setup, addressed stress, and the cat is still going outside the box:

 1. Confine the cat to a small room (bathroom, half a bedroom) with food, water, bed, and a fresh box.
-Most cats reset in 3-7 days of this.
+Most cats reset within 3 to 7 days of this.

 2. Try a different litter brand.
-Scoopable Cat's Pride or Tidy Cats Lightweight have universal appeal.
+Scoopable Cat's Pride and Tidy Cats Lightweight have broad acceptance with rescue cats.

-3. Try multiple boxes side by side with different litter brands — let the cat choose.
+3. Try multiple boxes side by side with different litter brands and let the cat choose.

-4. Consult a veterinary behaviorist.
-Calgary has a few; ask your vet for a referral.
-A 1-2 hour consult ($150-300) often solves entrenched cases.
+4. Consult a veterinary behaviourist.
+Calgary has board-certified options; ask your vet for a referral.
+A 1 to 2 hour consult typically runs $150 to $300 and often solves entrenched cases.

-5. If nothing works after 2-3 months and the cat's welfare allows: contact the original rescue.
-They may have insights from the cat's history.
+5. If nothing works after 2 to 3 months and the cat's welfare allows: contact the original rescue.
+They may have insights from the cat's previous home.

 Frequently asked questions